 That same year he married Pattie Roes.
 She was born on the 19th of April, 1866 in Clogrennane, Carlow County, Ireland.
 She was the daughter of James Roes.
 Dr. Patteson had met his wife in 1886, while he was studying in Dublin.

 Dr. and Mrs. Patteson did not have any children.

 Dr. Patteson’s name appeared in the 1899 Buffalo, New York City Directory.
 His medical office was located at 64 Niagara Street.
 Dr. Patteson also lectured and taught at the University of Buffalo.

 Dr. Patteson died at his residence, 466 Franklin Street in Buffalo, New York on the 7th of February, 1923.
 Dr. Patteson was buried in the family plot at Trinity Anglican Church Cemetery near Morpeth.
 There is a memorial plaque that lists the names, birth years and death years of Mr. Walter Patteson, his wife Eliza and their children.
 An article about Dr. Patteson’s death appeared in the Chatham Daily News on the 31st of March, 1923, that concluded, “He had the reputation of being a conscientious medical advisor, a true friend and a Christian gentleman.”

 After the death of her husband, Mrs. Pattie Patteson continued to live in Buffalo at 466 Franklin Street.

-*Dr. Patteson’s brother, Henry also became a physician.
-He practiced in Omaha, Nebraska.
+*Dr. Patteson’s brother Dr. Henry Patteson practiced medicine in Omaha, Nebraska.